 Does conflict send your spouse running for the hills?

-Maybe you are frustrated because you can’t get your husband to open up: You are all “talked-out” but no closer to solving problems.
+Maybe you’re frustrated because you can’t get your husband to open up: You are all “talked-out” but no closer to addressing the actual problem.

 Or perhaps you have good communication but you struggle with every-day marriage irritations and annoyances.